orbitdb/field-manual/00_Introduction/00_Introduction.md

 - GDPR
 - Massive data breaches
 - Facebook, elections, etc.
+- IOT Data being used by insurance companies
+- the devaluation of music and art

 As you can see, there's a lot of work to be done - not just for members of our industry but for the general public.
 While this work isn't purely technical - consumers will require education and agency in decentralizing themselves and their data - this text will assume that you, the reader, are technical enough to implement the concepts put forward in this book.